DecisionsDev/odm-decision-forms/README.md

 This package offers a simple web-based UI serving a form representing the input data of a given Decision Service stored in ODM Decision Server Rules.
-This allows any human user to easily test a Decision Service, without having to write a JSON payload manually.
+This allows anyone to easily test a Decision Service, without having to write a JSON payload manually.
 From this UI, you can trigger the rule service and get a human-readable representation of the output data returned by the service.